cn0047/stash/ed/ad/datastructures.md

 whose instances are collections of other objects.
 In other words, container store **objects in an organized way**.

-* `Collection` - is a grouping of some variable number of data items (possibly zero) that have some shared significance to the problem being solved (Generally, the data items will be of the **same type**).
+* `Collection` - is a grouping of some variable number of data items (possibly zero) that have some shared significance to the problem being solved (generally, the data items will be of the **same type**).

 * `Associative array`, map, symbol table, or dictionary - is an abstract data type composed of a collection of **(key, value) pairs**, such that each possible **key appears just once** in the collection.